A character often, but not exclusively, female who is physically

 - The daughter in Dark Floors does this during her mad ramblings because she's lived all this before—in fact, living in that time loop is what's driven her mad to begin with.

 - Minority Report: The government uses three "precogs" to predict future murders.
 All three sort of fit the trope, being physically weak from lifelong inactivity, but especially the girl, Agatha, who is also female, somewhat cute, and a more powerful and versatile psychic than the other two.

-- Don't Say A Word: The girl suffering from post-traumatic stress disorder, whom Michael Douglas must get through to in order to save his kidnapped daughter, has very strong echoes of this trope.
+- Don't Say A Word: The girl suffering from post-traumatic stress disorder (played by the late Brittany Murphy), whom Michael Douglas must get through to in order to save his kidnapped daughter, has very strong echoes of this trope.

 - Billy in Remnants.
 He has a sort of hyper-aware brain as a result of being awake for all of the five-century, hibernated trip to Mother, a giant, superpowerful spaceship that it is found out he can interface with and control.